 ‘Range anxiety’ sits at the route of the electric vehicle paradox.
 The quicker car owners switch to using electric vehicles the quicker the transport network we become carbon neutral, but take-up is slow as people worry about adequate charging infrastructure and charging time.
 In turn industry revenues simply don’t support the accelerated roll-out of charging infrastructure.
 Catch 22!

 A perceived lack of access to charge points discourages people from ditching their traditional combustion engine vehicles, with an established fuel supply chain, to using electric vehicles.
-Whilst this could be overcome with additional investment in charge-point infrastructure, currently, charge point operators have no means of capturing and managing demand.
+Whilst this could be overcome with additional investment in charge-point infrastructure, charge point operators have limited means of capturing and managing demand.
 Unlocking this demand is the key to calculating return on investment, and coherent and reliable business models for the whole of the electric vehicle supply chain.

-In an effort to accelerate the roadmap to becoming carbon neutral, the UK Government is picking up part of the bill, offering tax incentives, congestion and clean air zone concessions to EV driver to incentivise adoption.
+In an effort to accelerate the roadmap to becoming carbon neutral, the UK Government is picking up part of the bill, offering tax incentives, congestion and clean air zone concessions to EV drivers to incentivise adoption.
 This is costly and unsustainable.

-EV Assist is funded by the Office for Low Emission Vehicles (OLEV) and delivered through Innovate UK under the Catalysing Green Innovation competition Strand 2: Securing the future of Zero Emission Vehicles (ZEV).
+EV Assist was initially funded by the Office for Low Emission Vehicles (OLEV) and delivered through Innovate UK under the Catalysing Green Innovation competition Strand 2: Securing the future of Zero Emission Vehicles (ZEV).
 It addresses the electric vehicle and charge point supply and demand challenge by examining real-time information exchanges between electric vehicle owners and charge point infrastructure operators, in respect of near-term charging requirements and critically, the availability of charging infrastructure at any given time.

-“The successful realisation of EV Assist could improve the overall customer experience of travelling by electric vehicle, directly addressing range anxiety, and helping operators extract maximum value from their charging assets by optimising utilisation per customer.”, explains Andy Page, Future Transport Lead at Transport for West Midlands.
+“The successful realisation of EV Assist could improve the overall customer experience of traveling by electric vehicle, directly addressing range anxiety, and helping operators extract maximum value from their charging assets by optimising utilisation per customer.”, explains Andy Page, Future Transport Lead at Transport for West Midlands.